1980

 - interview with MJ

-- Emotional Rescue 2 (MJ/KR) -using version IV as playback
+- Emotional Rescue 2 (MJ/KR) -playback, using edit version as soundtrack

 - She’s So Cold (MJ/KR) -playback